Modern YEAR EIGHTEEN (Part 2)

 –Detective Comics #776-783

 Before we begin, ‘tec #775 is out of order.
 Issue #775 doesn’t happen until later in the calendar year.
 So don’t worry, we didn’t skip anything.
 Now, back to ‘tec #776.
 Years ago, GCPD officer James O’Dell was forced into an early retirement and witness protection after getting in too deep with a gang of drug dealing gun runners.
 Now those very same drug dealing gun runners are being murdered by an unknown assailant.
 Batman thinks it’s O’Dell, but it’s really O’Dell’s elderly father, who winds up getting shot and killed.
 Batman also gets shot and drags himself to the care of Leslie Thompkins, who saves his life as she has done so often in the past.
 Next, the six-issue “Dead Reckoning” story-arc (which takes about two-and-a-half weeks to transpire) begins when one of Killer Moth’s old henchmen gets mistaken for Moth and is murdered.
 The unknown killer then attempts to murder Penguin, Mad Hatter, and new Gotham U criminology professor Jim Gordon.
 After the Dark Knight meets with 60s supernatural detective Mark Merlin, (who died during the original Crisis but has since been resurrected), an eight-year-old cold case mystery unravels.
 In the flashback to eight years ago, we learn that actor Paul Sloan was hired by Joker, Riddler, Moth, Penguin, Scarecrow, and Hatter to play a pivotal role in a scheme which would have resulted in Batman’s ultimate demise.
 Two-Face wanted nothing to do with the other rogues, so they hired Sloan to become a fake Two-Face, a role which Sloan took way too seriously.
 After finding out about the existence of a fake Two-Face, the real Two-Face got a bit angry, kidnapped Sloan, mutilated him, and left him for dead.
 Then the Scarecrow revived Sloan, only to torture and experiment on him for weeks.
 Cut back to the present: Sloan is finally back for revenge.
 The Dark Knight travels to the Slab to interrogate Joker and quickly realizes Sloan’s plan.
 Batman (and Two-Face) bring him to justice.
 Sloan winds up in Arkham with the new super-villain name “Charlatan.”
 With Charlatan behind bars, Two-Face remains free and at-large at the end of issue #782.
 However, Two-Face is back in Arkham as soon as issue #783 begins.
 I guess they caught him really quickly.
 In issue #783, Batman apprehends serial killer Alan Tuck, who has murdered four people, including a Wayne Enterprises employee.
 Feeling guilty at having not known her at all, Bruce takes it upon himself to memorize the names of everyone in Wayne Tower.
 NOTES: At the beginning of “Dead Reckoning,” a doctor mentions that Lucius Fox recovered from his coma a month ago.
 Lucius recovered over two months ago.
 Also, the second feature to issue #782 occurs on the anniversary of Batman’s parents’ deaths, so it doesn’t go here—it goes in late November.
-And lastly, the second feature to issues #777-781, entitled “Spore,” is out-of-continuity.
+The second feature to issues #777-780, entitled “Spore,” is out-of-continuity.
+As is the medieval era second feature to issue #781, entitled “Gottismburgh,” which, despite ending with the caption that says “the beginning,” never had a follow-up due to its poor reception from fans and DC higher-ups alike.

 –Gotham Central #10